daryllman/ollama-quickstart/README.md

 ## Next Steps

-1. **Explore different models**: Try CodeLlama for programming, Mistral for general use
+1. **Explore different models**: Try CodeLlama for programming, Mistral for general use, Llama 3.2 for multilingual tasks
 2. **Create custom models**: Build specialized assistants for your needs
 3. **Integrate with applications**: Use the API to add AI to your projects
 4. **Join the community**: Visit [https://ollama.ai](https://ollama.ai) for updates and community